eenblam/RepCalc/README.md

 - White space at either end of a string, or about the “/”, is stripped and ignored.
 However, including white space within a class or subclass will produce an error.
 That is, “Class / Subclass” is legal, but “Class/Sub class” is not.

 Finally, RepCalc accepts the $ and * characters as primitive wildcards.  $ may be used in a pattern to match any class, and * may be used in a pattern to match any subclass.
 In the match expression, $ should appear only left of the /, and * should appear only on the right.
 In either case, the wildcard will be ignored if not given alone - hence our description of the wildcard as primitive.
 When either wildcard is properly used in a match expression, the user may then include the wildcard in the replacement pattern.
 Again, this feature has not been extended to allow for the use of wildcards to match within a class or subclass via regular expressions.
 The use of wildcards works only for matching and replacing entire classes or subclasses.[a]
 Also note that $ is not treated as a wildcard in the subclass region of a match expression, and * is not treated as a wildcard in the class region of a match expression.

+**(a)** With a little time, I could implement this.
+However, if the user really wants to use regular expressions, I expect them to be able to write a simpler regex script to parse their own data.
+Like I said, we're not trying to reinvent emacs here.

 ## Examples of Config Expressions